 How much does AIG life insurance cost?

-Below are the monthly premiums for a $500,000 20-year term life insurance policy from AIG for an individual in great health.
-Rates are provided by Policygenius and are valid as of August 2019 in all states except New York and Montana.
+*Rates are provided by Policygenius and are valid as of August 2020 in all states except New York and Montana.

-- Cholesterol/HDL ratio.
-If your HDL ratio is 5.0 or below, your overall cholesterol level must be under 215.
-For an HDL ratio of 4.5 or below, that number increases to 290.
+- Cholesterol and HDL ratio.
+If your HDL ratio is 5.0 or below, your overall cholesterol must be under 215.
+For an HDL ratio of 4.5 or below, that cholesterol number increases to 290.

 - Family history.
-Your parents must not have coronary artery disease or cancer prior to the age of 60.
-The restriction is lifted after you’ve reached age 65.
+Your parents can’t have a history of coronary artery disease or cancer before age 60.
+The restriction lifts after age 65.

 How do I sign up?

-With AIG, you can start the quote process online.
-These are the steps:
+With AIG, you can start the quote process online, using theses steps:

 - From AIG’s individual life insurance page, click Get A Quote for the type of policy you are interested in.